plone/documentation/manage/deploying/production/restarts.rst

 Tips on how to automatically start Plone on server boot.

-This manual assumes, that you are installed Plone via the Unified-Installer as ``root install`` if you did a different install, please addjust the examples below for your own needs, the user as which you are running Plone maybe different for example.
+This manual assumes, that you have installed Plone via the Unified-Installer as ``root install``.

+If you did a different install, please adjust the examples below to your own needs, the user as which you are running Plone may be different for example.

 plonectl script
 ===============